WarperSan/CSharp-Things/README.md

 Returns the distance between the two given points

 ### MoveTowardsPoint(Point a, Point b, int distance)
-Returns an in-between point limited by the given distance.
-(Will cap at the given distance if the deplacement is bigger than it)
+Returns the interpolated point between the points a and b with a maximum movement of distance.